ucy-xilab/MicroSuite/README.md

 cd src/HDSearch/protoc_files

+Paths to "grpc/libs/opt/pkgconfig" and "grpc/libs/opt" must be exported as environment variables: PKG_CONFIG_PATH and LD_LIBRARY_PATH in the ~/.bashrc file

+Update the paths of the makefile with the right ones for: grpc and mkl

+sudo apt-get install libboost-all-dev

+cd /MicroSuite/src/HDSearch/bucket_service/service/helper_files

+nano server_helper.cc
+#include <grpc/grpc.h>
+#include <grpcpp/server.h>
+#include <grpcpp/server_builder.h>

+nano client_helper.cc
+#include <grpcpp/channel.h>
+#include <grpcpp/client_context.h>
+#include <grpc/status.h>

 make  ---> It's fine if you have errors, just make sure that the "*.grpc.*" and "*pb.*" files get created.

 cd ../bucket_service/service

+Update the paths of the makefile with the right ones for: grpc and mkl

 make

 cd ../../mid_tier_service/service/

+Update the paths of the makefile with the right ones for: grpc and mkl

 make

 cd ../../load_generator/

+Update the paths of the makefile with the right ones for: grpc and mkl

 make  --> Open loop load generators are used for measuring latency and closed-loop load generators help measure throughput.